cswormstedt/cswormstedt.github.io/README.md

 # cswormstedt.io

-Brick Breaker made with canvas and JavaScript.
+Brick Breaker made with canvas, JavaScript and a bit of jquery.

 Just hit space and play.
 Move the paddle with left and right arrow keys.